openplans/openblock-old/docs/packages/index.rst

 obadmin
 =======

-Administrative UI, installation and utilities package for OpenBlock
+Administrative UI, installation and utilities package for OpenBlock.

 ==================
 Other Packages